MaudBoucherit/donor_detection/insights.md

 Let's describe the distribution for **age**:
 - The youngest respondents are 17 years old (`min`), and the oldest are 90 years old (`max`).
 The range is 73 years.
-- On average, the respondents are 38.6 yo (`mean`) and the standard deviation is 13.4 years (`std`).
+- On average, the respondents are 38.6 yo (`mean`), and the standard deviation is 13.4 years (`std`).
-- 25% of the respondent are less or equal to 28 yo, and 25% are more or equal to 47 yo.
+- 25% of the respondents are less or equal to 28 yo, and 25% are more or equal to 47 yo.
-- In particular, half of the respondents are younger than 37 yo.
+- In particular, half of the respondents are younger than 37 years old.

 ![](img/age.png)

 We can see on the density plot that the respondents are mainly distributed between 17 and 60 years old.
-Most of the respondents are quite young, but the older people have a far greater age than average, creating asymetry.
+Most of the respondents are quite young, but the older people have greater age than average, creating asymmetry.

 The age distribution of people in the ">50k" class is significantly higher than for the "<=50k".
-In particular, the age peaks at around 40 yo for the higher class, and at around 25 yo for the lower class.
+In particular, the age peaks at around 40 yo for the higher class, and around 25 yo for the lower class.

 #### Capital Gain & Loss